-B. Waiver of Site Development Standards and Building Height Allowance
+B. Waiver of Site Development Standards and Building Height Allowance a.
+Height Limitations

 A density and height bonus shall be granted to a development that meets the affordability standards in Subsection C below, which exempts the development from the following site development standards: